wei81481/wildfire-smoke-housing-colorado/README.md

 If you use this code, please cite the associated article:

-> Wei, S., Chen, Y., Zhou, S., et al. *Housing Prices Decline with Wildfire Smoke Exposure across Space and Time in Colorado*.
-Manuscript under review.
+> Wei, S., Chen, Y., Zhou, S., Li, X., Gong, W., Halket, J., Fei, C., Xu, Y., & Ye, X. *Housing Prices Decline with Wildfire Smoke Exposure across Space and Time in Colorado*.
+Manuscript under review in *Communications Sustainability*.

 Update this citation with the final journal, year, DOI, and repository release information after publication.

 ## License

-The authors intend to release the original source code under the MIT License.
-A `LICENSE` file should be added before the repository is made public or submitted as the final archived code release.
-The MIT License will apply only to the source code authored for this study.
-It will not grant any right to access, reproduce, redistribute, or reuse CoreLogic transaction records or other third-party datasets, which remain subject to their original licences, data-use agreements, and access restrictions.
+The source code in this repository is released under the MIT License.
+This licence applies only to the original source code authored for this study.
+It does not grant any right to access, reproduce, redistribute, or reuse CoreLogic transaction records or other third-party datasets.
+Those materials remain subject to their original licences, data-use agreements, and access restrictions.

 ## Contact